 Roy Y. Chan

 Originally from Long Beach, California, Roy has had over 10 years of nonprofit management experience, receiving recognition for his turnaround tactics that have led teams to high-performance results.
-Along with his leadership and fundraising skills, Roy is a recognized teacher-scholar having co-authored three books to date most recently, The Future of Accessibility in International Higher Education (2017) and Higher Education: A WorldWide Inventory of Research Centers, Academic Programs, and Journals and Publications (2015).
+In January 2017, Roy was one of the first IU staff members to spearhead the design,

-Roy is a third-year Ph.D. student in Education Policy Studies at Indiana University Bloomington with a Ph.D. minor in Philanthropic Studies at Indiana University-Purdue University, Indianapolis (IUPUI).
-He holds an M.A. degree in Higher Education Administration from Boston College, a M.Ed. degree in International Education from The University of Hong Kong, and a B.A. degree in Criminology, Law & Society from the University of California, Irvine.
+Roy is committed to translating his research into evidence-based public policy, practice, and publicly available resources.
+He is a Ph.D. candidate in Education Policy Studies with a Graduate Certificate in Institutional Research at Indiana University Bloomington along with a Ph.D. minor in Philanthropic Studies at Indiana University-Purdue University, Indianapolis (IUPUI).
+He earned an M.A. in Higher Education Administration from Boston College, an M.Ed. in International Education from The University of Hong Kong, and a B.A. in Criminology, Law & Society from the University of California, Irvine.